great-expectations/great_expectations/docs/tutorials/create_expectations.rst

                               batch_kwargs)

-Calling this method asks the Context to get a batch of data from the data asset ``normalized_data_asset_name`` and attach the expectation suite ``expectation_suite_name`` to it. ``batch_kwargs`` argument specifies which batch of the data asset should be loaded.
+Calling this method asks the Context to get a batch of data from the data asset ``normalized_data_asset_name`` and attach the expectation suite ``expectation_suite_name`` to it.
+The ``batch_kwargs`` argument specifies which batch of the data asset should be loaded.

-If you have no preference as to which batch should be sampled from the data asset, use the ``yield_batch_kwargs`` method on the data context to get a batch:
+If you have no preference as to which batch of the data asset should be loaded, use the ``yield_batch_kwargs`` method on the data context:

 .. code-block:: python